 Aerate moist soil in the morning.

 Plan to aerate when the soil is moist but not saturated (i.e., no liquid pooling on the soil surface), ideally one a day after rainfall or irrigation.
-Whether you use a spike aerator equipped with solid wedge-shaped spikes that punch holes in the soil or a core aerator equipped with hollow tines that remove soil, the aerator will penetrate more easily—and can create deeper holes—when the soil is moist.
+Whether you use a spike aerator equipped with solid wedge-shaped spikes that punch holes in the soil (view example on Amazon) or a core aerator equipped with hollow tines that remove soil (view example on Amazon), the aerator will penetrate more easily—and can create deeper holes—when the soil is moist.
 Aerate in the morning if possible, as the low temperature and high humidity will prevent moisture in the grass from evaporating.